What does the Student Travel Grant cover?

 Why does the name on the receipt have to match the name of the person requesting payment?

 Since these payments are made as reimbursements, we should be repaying the person who paid.
 If your parent, faculty advisor, or someone else paid for all or part of your trip, they should submit a reimbursement for and have you sign the back to show that you are transferring the award.
 If you paid them back in cash or that person wants the payment to go to you, we will not be able reimburse you for that without a signed note from that person saying that the payment can go to you.

-You cannot receive your finding in advance.
-You must submit a reimbursement request at or after the meeting.
+You cannot receive your funding in advance.
+You must submit a reimbursement request after the meeting.

 Your check will arrive approximately four weeks after you submit your reimbursement request.

 I lost my receipt.
 Can I still be reimbursed?

 You should contact the hotel, airline, or other group that issued the original receipt and request a duplicate.
 We cannot reimburse you without a receipt.

 Should I write my Social Security Number on the form?